U.S. starts its first Agent Orange cleanup in Vietnam

 The contaminated soil and sediment will be excavated and heated in a pile structure to a high temperature to destroy the chemical, the U.S. embassy said in a statement on Thursday.

-Vietnam's defense ministry has cleared unexploded ordinance from the airport site, to allow the clean up, and will built a power station to serve the project, said Shear.
+Vietnam's defence ministry has cleared unexploded ordinance from the airport site, to allow the clean up, and will built a power station to serve the project, said Shear.

 Danang in Vietnam's central region is a popular tourist destination.
 During the Vietnam War, that ended in 1975, the beach city was used as a recreational spot for U.S. soldiers.